MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 **The OpenID Connect flow:**

+There are many OpenID Connect certified libraries for different platforms, so you just have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs).
 In short - The flow is described in the following 5 steps:

 [Step 1: Call /connect/authorize to initiate user login and consent](https://developer.mobilepay.dk/developersupport/openid/authorize/)